-Vascular dementia is a type of dementia.
+Vascular dementia (VD) is a type of dementia.
 It is caused by disease of the small blood vessels in the brain.
-Parts of the brain called white matter along with grey matter are injured by multiple small strokes.
+This makes it harder for your brain to get the oxygen it needs to work.

-Vascular dementia occurs when cells below the surface of the brain's cortex die because they do not receive enough oxygen and nutrients.
-This process is due to hardening and narrowing of the blood vessels within the white matter of the brain.
-This affects the blood supply.
+VD occurs when brain cells die because they do not get enough oxygen and nutrients.
+This is due to hardening and narrowing of the blood vessels in the brain.

-In some people, symptoms appear suddenly with neurological changes like those caused by a stroke.
-Sometimes, the small strokes that lead to vascular dementia can happen without other symptoms.
-This makes the condition difficult to detect.
+In some people, signs of VD appear quickly with changes like those caused by a stroke.
+Sometimes, the small strokes that lead to VD can happen without other signs.
+This makes VD hard to detect.

-The symptoms of vascular dementia can resemble other causes of dementia, such as Alzheimer's.
+VD can look like other causes of dementia, such as Alzheimer.

 Your bodily fluids may be tested.
 This can be done with blood tests.